-We have begun operations very limited operations, and we require outside capital to implement our business model.
+We have yet to begin operations, and we require outside capital to implement our business model.

-- 1. We believe we can begin to implement our plan to provide image consulting services to our clients. - 2.
+- 1. We believe we can begin to implement our plan to provide the general public the unique experiences of classroom training, simulated driving instructions, and real-time driving of Formula 1 and other racecars on actual racetracks. - 2.
 All functions will be coordinated and managed by our founder, including marketing, finance and operations. - 3.
 We intend to support these marketing efforts through advertising and the development of high-quality printed marketing materials.
 We expect the total cost of the marketing program to range from \$20,000-\$40,000. - 4.
 Within 90-120 days of the initiation of our marketing campaign, we believe that we will begin to generate business.